 You will need to contact the offender's Counselor at the institution.
 Once a decision is processed it is sent to the Counselor and they will notify the offender of the decision.

-An interview, also known as a hearing, is conducted over Google Hangouts.
-The Board will conduct an interview over Google HangoutsĀ while the offender remains at the institution with their Counselor.
+An interview, also known as a hearing, is conducted over Zoom.
+The Board will conduct an interview over Zoom while the offender remains at the institution with their Counselor.

 All screenings and interviews are open to the public.